Try everything: wood, pencil, ink, oil, acrylic.

 Drawing and painting students learn to refine essential techniques while expanding their conceptual ideas through discussion with faculty and visiting artists.

 By studying historical and contemporary drawing and painting, students are able to put their work in context and develop a vocabulary to illuminate their artistic visions.

-Drawing and Painting is a major offered in the four-year bachelor of fine arts degree program.
+Drawing and painting is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 DRPT 2000 Introduction to Painting 3

-In this course, students learn basic oil painting techniques through studio paintings rooted in direct observation.
-Applied color theory, understanding different palettes (color choices), use of critical language, direct painting techniques, and studio safety practices are covered.
+In this course, students learn basic oil painting techniques through studio painting sessions rooted in direct observation.
+Applied color theory, use of critical language, direct painting techniques, and studio safety practices are covered.
 Studio practice includes the still life and model.
-Group and individual critique, lectures, slide lectures, demonstrations, and museum visits round out the course.
+Group and individual critiques, lectures, demonstrations, and museum visits round out the class.

 Prerequisites: Foundation: Drawing 1